The happiest country in Europe revealed

 While the study does not indicate the cause behind the drop in the general life satisfaction of a German, it appears consistent with other polls that reflect a dip in the mood of the country’s residents.

-According to a separate survery published by the Rheingold Institute in Cologne last week, only 22 per cent of Germans considered themselves to be “committed optimists” while 29 per cent were “contented moderates”, reported The Times.
+According to a separate survey published by the Rheingold Institute in Cologne last week, only 22 per cent of Germans considered themselves to be “committed optimists”, while 29 per cent were “contented moderates”, reported The Times.

-The study also found that up to 20 per cent adults were “overwhelmed by anxiety” while nine per cent were “uninterested and withdrawn”.
+The study also found that up to 20 per cent of adults were “overwhelmed by anxiety”, while nine per cent were “uninterested and withdrawn”.

 Concerns appear to be related to Germany’s economic stagnation, the Ukraine war and immigration.